bakal3110/Python-Courses-and-Projects/Volleyball tracker/README.md

 What can it do:
 - display main menu
 - go through main menu options
+- start and go through a whole game
+- assign basic stats to each team
+- save game result in json file
+- load saved games from json file
+- display statistics for each game and each team in that game

 What I want it to be able to do:
 - display lineup
 - display teams on correct halves of the field
-- end the set automatically when one team scores >= 25 points while having having 2 point advantage over opposite team; add +1 set to winning team
 - perform rotations
 - substitutions
 - display proper field
-- display points
-- display team names
-- display sets
 - increment points & sets by one using a button
 - display a box in the center that is supposed to be playing field
+- ~~end the set automatically when one team scores >= 25 points while having having 2 point advantage over opposite team; add +1 set to winning team~~
+- ~~display points~~
+- ~~display team names~~
+- ~~display sets~~

 Current vision: